OB/GYN Fellowship Program at Spartanburg Regional Healthcare System

 Osteopathic Medical School Duties

-In addition to the requirements above, the fellow will have additional obligations at the Edward Via College of Osteopathic Medicine-Carolinas Campus in Spartanburg.
-These will include lectures, proctoring procedural skills and OMM labs and assisting with development of the Ob/Gyn curriculum.
-The fellow will be expected to spend up to eight (8) hours per week at the medical school.
-This is typically performed over two (2) half days per week.
+For the fellows with a D.O. degree, there will be additional obligations to the Edward Via College of Osteopathic Medicine-Carolinas Campus.
+These will include lectures, proctoring procedural skills and OMM labs.
+The fellow may spend up to eight hours per week on these duties, performed over two half days per week while the fellow is on the outpatient rotation week.

 The fellowship is treated as a PGY-4 year for Family Medicine Residency graduates.
 As of 2018, annual salary is $67,371.20.
 A CME stipend of $6000 is provided.
 Paid time off is allowed up to 20 days per year.